 European Site Code Qualifying Interest Potential Functional or Physical Connectivity between Qualifying Interests and Location of Proposed Works Justification Potential Source-Pathway-Receptor Identification Likely Significant Effect/s?
-Lough Ree SAC (3.3km east) [3150] Natural eutrophic lakes with Magnopotamion or Hydrocharition - type vegetation No Although hydrologically connected to the SAC, the distance between the project area and SAC measures 13.4km along the connecting watercourses.
-The SAC is located 3.3km (direct measured distance) from the eastern boundary of the project areas.
-Distant hydrological connectivity to the SAC is met via the drainage ditch running along the eastern boundary of the site and then the River Hind (total watercourse distance of 13.4km).
-Despite the requirement for detailed design of highways to meet DMRB standards, and for the construction contractor to meet standard best practice requirements stipulated by the council there is potential - albeit low - for accidental pollution or silt-laden run-off occurring during construction or operation.
-Given the hydrological distance and dilution effect from the SAC, no LSE on the qualifying wetland interests of the SAC is predicted.
-No LSE [6210] Semi-natural dry grasslands and scrubland facies on calcareous substrates (Festuco-Brometalia) (important orchid sites) [7110] Active raised bogs [7120] Degraded raised bogs still capable of natural regeneration [7230] Alkaline fens [8240] Limestone pavements [91D0] Bog woodland [91E0] Alluvial forests with Alnus glutinosa and Fraxinus excelsior (Alno-Padion, Alnion incanae, Salicion albae) [1355] Lutra lutra (Otter) No Although there is a drainage ditch along the eastern boundary of the site, there is no potential for direct impact upon otter As described above, no LSE is predicged on the wetland features of the SAC.
-No adverse direct impact on the survival of otter or indirectly via the food chain as a result of pollution or silt-laden run-off is predicted.
-Otters can travel a distance of over 20km in a single night, where suitable interconnecting habitat exists No LSE
+Lough Ree SAC (3.3km east) [3150] [6210] [7110] [7120] [7230] [8240] [91D0] [91E0] Natural eutrophic lakes with Magnopotamion or Hydrocharition - type vegetation Semi-natural dry grasslands and scrubland facies on calcareous substrates (Festuco-Brometalia) (important orchid sites) Active raised bogs Degraded raised bogs still capable of natural regeneration Alkaline fens Limestone pavements Bog woodland Alluvial forests with Alnus glutinosa and Fraxinus excelsior (Alno-Padion, Alnion incanae, Salicion albae) No The site is not hydrologically connected to the SAC, the distance between the project area and SAC measures over 13.km away.
+The SAC is located over 13km (direct measured distance) from the project area.
+No loss of habitat or changes to the distribution or quality of terrestrial or wetland habitat communities will result from the proposed project.
+The detailed design of highways is required to meet DMURS standards, and the construction contractor will also work to standard best practice requirements set out in the CEMP.
+Given the nature of the works which is restricted to existing urban hard standing, there is no risk of the works resulting in impact on the water quality of the SAC through accidental pollution or silt-laden run-off occurring during construction or operation.
+There is no LSE on the qualifying terrestrial or wetland features of the SAC.
+No LSE [1355] Lutra lutra (Otter) No There is no potential for direct impact upon otter habitat as the works are restricted to lands not in As described above, no LSE is predicted on the qualifying terrestrial or wetland features of the SAC.
+The construction and operation will not have any direct impact on the survival of otter or indirectly via the food chain as a result of pollution or silt-laden run-off.
+No LSE